-The increasing involvement of startups and the government into digital technology is not just unsettling the traditional methods of running businesses but paving a pathway of an entire digital economy towards a developed nation.
+The increasing involvement of startups and the government in digital technology is not just unsettling the traditional methods of running businesses but paving a pathway of an entire digital economy towards a developed nation.

 Going digital is the new trend

-The advancing innovations and technologies improving the economic, social and political situations at a relatively lower cost, hence has almost all the countries around the world striving for a digitized economy.
+The advancing innovations and technologies improving the economic, social, and political situations at a relatively lower cost, hence has almost all the countries around the world striving for a digitized economy.
 And, Nepal is no exception.
-Our gradually developing country has also been aiming to achieve the depth and breadth of integration and control of information capital with sound e-commerce, e-governance and digital infrastructure.
+Our gradually developing country has also been aiming to achieve the depth and breadth of integration and control of information capital with sound e-commerce, e-governance, and digital infrastructure.

 Growth of e-commerce and digital payments in Nepal

-With the influence of latest technology, Nepal has come a long way from the dawn of e-commerce.
-Today, the online shopping avenues are more user friendly and trustworthy.
+With the influence of the latest technology, Nepal has come a long way from the dawn of e-commerce.
+Today, online shopping avenues are more user friendly, and trustworthy.

-A recent report compiled by Daraz Nepal also shows that e-commerce sector is growing at a rapid pace and people are showing more trust in such transactions.
-Additionally, with the fast speed inexpensive 3G and 4G internet technology and online modes of payment, people’s online purchasing pattern today range from clothes to electronic appliances to even vegetables.
+A recent report compiled by Daraz Nepal also shows that the e-commerce sector is growing at a rapid pace and people are showing more trust in such transactions.
+Additionally, with the fast speed inexpensive 3G and 4G internet technology and online modes of payment, people’s online purchasing patterns today range from clothes to electronic appliances to even vegetables.

 But wait, Nepal’s effort in digitizing the economy is not limited to just e-commerce and digital payments.
 Even the education sector is rapidly following up the patterns of digitizing.

-The changing scene of education sector
+The changing scene of the education sector

-NOU, a distance and open learning platform established by the government of Nepal with Act No 3, 2073 BS, is one such university that reaches out to students in their flexible time, place and academic level.
+NOU, a distance and open learning platform established by the government of Nepal with Act No 3, 2073 BS, is one such university that reaches out to students in their flexible time, place, and academic level.